thomaxxl/safrs/README.md

 <a class="mk-toclify" id="limitations--todos"></a>
 ## Limitations & TODOs

 This code was developed for a specific use-case and may not be flexible enough for everyone's needs.

-- Relationships with composite keys might not work well
-- Includes are disabled by default for performance reasons and recursive relations don't work well.
-- I am not a big fan of the multiple inheritance/Mixin needed to declare SAFRSBase instances but I couldn't subclass sqla's db.Model and I think inheritance is more clear than class decorators.
+A lot of the functionality is available but not documented for the sake of brevity.
+Performance is reasonable for regular databases, but once you start exposing really big tables you may run into problems, for example: the `count()` for mysql innodb is slow on large(1M rows) tables, a workaround can be implemented by querying the `sys` tables or using werkzeug caching.
-- I tried to keep this readme short for the sake of brevity.
-More details can be found in the README's of the subdirectories.
-Feel free to drop [me](mailto:thomas.pollet@+no+spam+@gmail.com) an email if something isn't clear!
+Feel free to drop [me](mailto:thomas.pollet+no+spam+@gmail.com) an email if you run into problems or something isn't clear!
-- By default, SAFRSBase objects are commited to the database in `__init__`, as specified by the SAFRSBase.db_commit boolean.
-When using SAFRSBase in combination with other frameworks (eg. flask-admin), care should be taken of how and when objects are added to the session and commited.
-An example of flask-admin integration can be found in the [examples directory](examples/demo_flask_admin.py).
-- SAFRS needs more unit tests.
-I implement tests in the jsonapi-admin frontend but this is a bit experimental atm.

 <a class="mk-toclify" id="references"></a>
 ## References